Penelope Barker: Edenton Tea Party

 Barker was known as a patriot of the Revolution and ten months after the famous Boston Tea Party, she organized a Tea Party of her own.
-Barker wrote a statement proposing a boycott on British goods, like cloth and tea.
+Barker wrote a statement proposing a boycott of British goods, like cloth and tea.
 Followed by 50 other women, the Edenton Tea Party was created.
 On October 25, 1774, Barker and her supporters, Edenton Ladies Patriotic Guild, met at the house of Elizabeth King to sign the Edenton Tea Party resolution that protested the British Tea Act of 1773.
 It was the "first recorded women's political demonstration in [Colonial] America".
 Barker continued to protest throughout the Revolutionary War.

 The petition was published in colonial newspapers and in London.
 Barker also sent a "fiery letter" to London.
 The women were mocked in the London papers.
 A political cartoon entitled "Edenton Tea Party" was published and released in London on January 16, 1775.
 The cartoon portrayed the women as bad mothers with loose morals and received misogynistic ridicule.

-The women praised as patriots by the Colonial American press.
+The women were praised as patriots by the Colonial American press.
 Other women followed suit by swearing off tea.
 Southern women danced in ballgowns made from homespun fabric (that started with the homespun movement).
 Northern women had spinning bees for the production of homemade material.
 A ship-load of imported East India Company tea was locked away in a port in Charles Town (now Charleston, South Carolina) for months because it could not be sold with the tax.
 At the start of the Revolution, a group of patriots gathered the tea and sold it to other patriots to fund the rebellion against the British.
 They had also ousted royal officials and agents at the time.
 The Daughters of Liberty, like the Sons of Liberty, boycotted British goods.

-In 1908, a plaque was dedicated by the Daughters of the American Revolution of North Carolina and placed in thestate Capitol Building in Raleigh, North Carolina.
+In 1908, a plaque was dedicated by the Daughters of the American Revolution of North Carolina and placed in the state Capitol Building in Raleigh, North Carolina.
 It honored her leadership at the Edenton Tea Party.
-In 1940, marker was placed at West Queen Street (US 17 Business) in Edenton by the North Carolina Highway Historical Marker Program.
+In 1940, a marker was placed at West Queen Street (US 17 Business) in Edenton by the North Carolina Highway Historical Marker Program.
 It states, "Women in this town led by Penelope Barker in 1774 resolved to boycott British imports.
 Early and influential activism by women."